sml-mirror/grunt-generate-view-model/README.md

 }
 ```
 Property "folders" show what folders need to explore to find models,which need view models
-* Set decorators to model
+* Set decorators for model
 ```typescripts
 import { InnerClass } from "./innerClass";
 import {GenerateView, ViewModelType} from "grunt-generate-view-model";